-Previous studies showed that humans can flexibly reconfigure manual reactions to motivational stimuli in order to produce compatible changes in visual environments (i.e., approach appetitive and avoid aversive stimuli).
+Previous studies have shown that humans can flexibly reconfigure manual reactions to motivational stimuli to produce compatible changes in visual environments (i.e., approach appetitive and avoid aversive stimuli).
 Using a virtual reality headset, we examined whether analogous flexibility is observed with whole-body movements in forward and backward directions that produced (non-)corresponding visual movements in a virtual environment.
-Two experiments showed that initiation of a forward movement was facilitated in response to a (pleasant) flower and a backward movement in response to an (unpleasant) spider, even when the movements resulted in reverse visual motions towards the spider and away from the flower.
-In contrast, visual motions were more important when attention was shifted to the visual motions in the virtual world suggest that there is a highly overlearned connection between locomotion and approach/avoidance that is difficult to override.
+Two experiments showed that initiation of a forward movement was facilitated in response to a (pleasant) flower and a backward movement in response to an (unpleasant) spider, even when the movements resulted in reverse visual motions toward the spider and away from the flower.
+In contrast, visual motions were more important when attention was shifted to the visual motions in the virtual world (Experiment 3) or when these motions were controlled manually (Experiment 4).
+Overall, results suggest that there is a highly overlearned connection between locomotion and approach/avoidance that is difficult to override.
 A perceptual control theory of embodied motivated action is proposed.